-Since COVID hit in 2020, the Presenters role and skills, whether in a professional studio or a complex home and virtual green screen studio set up, has changed.
+Since the global pandemic, the role of a Presenter and the skills required, whether in a professional studio or a complex home and virtual green screen studio set up, have continued to evolve.

 The usual face to face interaction has been replaced with the new virtual solutions that must engage the audience in a meaningful, authentic way and offer a completely different viewing experience to that of a day-to-day video call.
 This means that as a Presenter you must be more adaptable and adept at using technology and the full tool kit of virtual complex and augmented VX, AR, Unreal Reality, and interactive options now available… so the event, launch, meeting, TV programme, broadcast, awards ceremony or show really does go on.

 No More Zoom Fatigue, how to create a live experience on Steroids…

 A number of recent, large scale, studio based, virtual shows, have seen Annie completely raise the bar, in live virtual and face to face Presenting.